19 Conclusion: Where to Next?

 19.2 Learn to Collaborate With Others

 In most creative endeavors, collaboration is the magical ingredient that evolves an individual idea into something truly unique and responsive to the needs of an audience.
-Daniel Kahneman and Amos Tversky brought the world new knowledge about cognitive biases (see Kahneman (2011)).
+Daniel Kahneman and Amos Tversky brought the world new knowledge about cognitive biases (see Kahneman -Kahneman (2011)).
 Ben Cohen and Jerry Greenfield collaborated to create Ben and Jerry’s Ice Cream.
-Data journalism like the kind you find at FiveThirtyEight and The Economist use collaborative work to produce many visualizations and analyses that consistently delivery high quality information.
+Data journalism like the kind you find at FiveThirtyEight and The Economist uses collaborative work to produce many visualizations and analyses that consistently deliver high-quality information.

 When we started writing this book together, we knew early on that the best product would come from a truly collaborative experience.
 When you work with others to write words, write code, and think analytically, you’ll learn practices that create inspiration and excitement about the ideas you want to bring to life.
 Here are some lessons that we learned in our journey: